 The Swindon Town stadium is the County Ground.
-The club have played at this stadium since it opened in 1896.
+Currently known as The Energy Check County Ground, the club have played at this stadium since it opened in 1896.
 The Swindon Town stadium capacity is currently 15,728, making it one of the largest in League One.

 The majority of Swindon Town supporters hail from the town of Swindon and other areas of Wiltshire.
 There are a number of Swindon Town supporters clubs, including the official Swindon Town Supporters Club and the Swindon Town Supporters Trust.

 The Swindon Town supporters enjoy rivalries with a number of teams.
 The fiercest rivalry is with Oxford United, but Reading and Bristol Rovers have been rivals of Swindon Town since the clubs were formed.

 Bristol City are another rival, although this rivalry isn’t as fierce.

 The current Swindon Town owner is Lee Power.
 A former professional footballer, he first got involved with Swindon Town in 2013.

 Power became a member of the board of directors and bought a controlling stake in the club.
 His investments led to the transfer embargo placed on the club at the time to be removed.

 Eight months after purchasing a controlling stake in the club, Lee Power took complete control of Swindon Town.

 The list of Swindon Town begins with their all time record appearance maker.
 That record belongs to John Trollope, who made an incredible 889 appearances for the club from 1960 and 1980.
 Trollope also holds the English Football League record for most appearances for the same club, after making 770 Football League appearances for Swindon Town.